osi1880vr/prompt_quill/README.md

 # Roadmap

-* Add more models to the model lists
+* Add more models to the model lists.
-* Add negative prompting
+* Add negative prompting.
-* Add model / LORA advisor
+* Add model / LORA advisor.
-* Add history to the conversation if not already included by the framework
+* Add history to the conversation if not already included by the framework.
-* Add longterm history by storing conversations to disk
+* Add longterm history by storing conversations to disk.
-* Add more settings to finetune the vector search
+* Add more settings to finetune the vector search.

 # Looking for a hosting solution

-If you like the idea, and you are able to sponsor to longterm host this including the data feel free to contact me
+If you like the idea, and you are able to sponsor to longterm host this including the data feel free to contact me.

+# More prompts :)

+if you like and can provide large numbers of prompts please get in contact.

 # Contact